creativetechnologylab/generative-ai-workshop/slides/slides.md

 Each library was like a small helper that knew how to do one specific job well.

 ---
-# A Bit About Python Environments
+# A Bit About Virtual Environments

 Python projects often work like this.
 They make use of multiple libraries all working together towards a larger goal.

 ![bg right:33%](../pictures/pick-n-mix.jpeg)

 ---
-# A Bit About Python Environments
+# A Bit About Virtual Environments

 Python has "a library for everything," which is what makes it so useful when dealing with a wide variety of projects.

 ![height:400](../pictures/swiss-army-knife.png)

 ---
-# A Bit About Python Environments
+# A Bit About Virtual Environments

 * To generate images, audio, and video, we're going to use a specialised library called **diffusers.**

 * But just because we need **diffusers** for _Python Project A_ doesn't mean we want it installed for _Python Project B._

-* Different projects often need different tools - this is something we can manage through **environments.**
+* Different projects often need different tools - this is something we can manage through **virtual environments.**

 ---
 # A Bit About Python Environments

-* Creating a Python **environment** helps us ensure that we have different Python setups for our different projects.
+* Creating a Python **virtual environment** helps us ensure that we have different Python setups for our different projects.

 * This helps keeps things clean.
 When we run code for one project, it uses a Python setup that _only_ has the Python libraries needed for just that project.

-* The script you just ran has created a special **environment** named `gen-ai` and installed the libraries that the code needs for generating images, audio, etc.
+* The script you just ran has created a special **virtual environment** named `genenrative-ai-workshop` and installed the libraries that the code needs for generating images, audio, etc.

 ---